datastax/dse-metric-reporter-dashboards/demo/README.md

 ## Getting Started

-To run this demo we need to first get the demo data, we do this by
+To run this demo we need to first get the demo, we do this by

-1. Cloning this repo.
+1. Clone or [download](https://github.com/datastax/dse-metric-reporter-dashboards/archive/master.zip) this repo.
-2. Unzip the repo.
-3. From a CLI cd to the demo directory
+2. From the CLI, cd to the demo directory.

 ## Starting the Containers